 Acquisition d’un microscope Confocal

-L’institut Liryc souhaite se doter de ce nouvel outil pour transformer la manière d’observer et de traiter les troubles du rythme cardiaque.
+Il ne reste plus que quelques jours pour participer au financement de ce nouvel outil qui transformera la manière d’observer et de traiter les troubles du rythme cardiaque.
+Bénéficiez d’une réduction fiscale pour votre IFI.